How Long To Quarantine A Sick Cat With URI

 Don't Use Apple Cider Vinegar

-Apple cider vinegar is a holistic go-to food supplement that many people swear by.
 But it has shown no benefits to helping cats fight off URIs.
-So there's no point in applying it onto your cat's food, eyes, nose, skin, or throat.
+So there's no point in applying it to your cat's food, eyes, nose, skin, or throat.

 Minimize Their Stress